ad-aures/castopod/CONTRIBUTING-DEV.md

    > [!NOTE]
    > The static assets generated live under the `public/assets` folder, it
-   > includes javascript, styles, images, fonts, icons and svg files.
+   > includes JavaScript, styles, images, fonts, icons and svg files.

 ### Initialize and populate database